All Episodes

 It is, by the way, exactly what he was saying over and over again, as you mentioned for so long.

-I look I've I've spoken at one of their events before.
+Look, I've spoken at one of their events before.

-I I'm sure you've spoken at countless events for them before.
+I'm sure you've spoken at countless events for them before.

 The idea that there's some foreign agency is absurd.

-And he also had a whole line of inquiry.
+Yeah, and he also had a whole line of inquiry.

 Isn't it horrible that Israel spies on America?

-And my response was every one of our allies spies on America.
+And my response was, every one of our allies spies on America.

 We spy on every one of our allies.

-That's real politic.
+That's real politique.

 That's the world we live in.